WebAssembly/design/Rationale.md

 * We started with an AST and generalized to a [structured stack machine](AstSemantics.md).
 ASTs allow a dense encoding and efficient decoding, compilation, and interpretation.
-  The stack machine is a generalization of ASTs allowed in previous versions while allowing efficiency gains in interpretation and baseline compilation, as well as a straightforward design for multi-return functions.
+  The structured stack machine of WebAssembly is a generalization of ASTs allowed in previous versions while allowing efficiency gains in interpretation and baseline compilation, as well as a straightforward design for multi-return functions.
-* The stack machine allows smaller binary encoding than registers or SSA, and structured control flow preserves the size advantages of an AST: [JSZap][], [Slim Binaries][].
+* The stack machine allows smaller binary encoding than registers or SSA [JSZap][], [Slim Binaries][], and structured control flow allows simpler and more efficient verification, including decoding directly to a compiler's internal SSA form.
 * [Polyfill prototype][] shows simple and efficient translation to asm.js.

   [JSZap]: https://research.microsoft.com/en-us/projects/jszap/